Research

 Our extension remains fully compatible with SSA analysis and code transformation algorithms.
 It allows giving semantics and an implementation to all correct SSA specifications.
 It also supports static analyses determining correctness from a synchronous semantics point of view.

-An ANR project proposal has been submitted, and our participation in the Confiance.AI national initiative (in project EC7 – embedded AI) continues.
+An ANR project proposal has been submitted, and we participate to the Confiance.AI national initiative (in project EC7 – embedded AI) continues.

 Formal verification of Logical Execution Time applications